vccabral/ABOnboarding/README.md

 `leftButtonTitle`: `String` - Custom title for the later button

 `rightButtonTitle`: `String` - Custom title for the next button

+`image`: `UIImage` - Image that shows at the top of the onboarding item

+`textAlign`: `NSTextAlignment` - Text alignment for the main label

 ###5
 Once you set your onboarding items, all you have to do is show them on the screen!
 Just call `self.startOnboarding()` and the onboarding will start.